-4. THE ACCOUNTING AND AUDIT ENVIRONMENT, PUBLICATION AND ARCHIVING

-ACCOUNTING REGULATIONS

-Czech accounting legislation is largely harmonised with EU law.
+ACCOUNTING REGULATIONS Czech accounting legislation is largely harmonised with EU law.
 Nevertheless, the tax and accounting legislation differ considerably.
 The contents of financial statements are prescribed by law and must be drawn up according to Czech generally accepted accounting standards.
 Czech accounting differs slightly from International Financial Reporting Standards (IFRS).
 For instance, a leased asset is to be shown in the lessor's balance sheet.
 Annual financial statements must consist of a balance sheet, income statement and notes to the financial statements.
 A statement of cash flows and statement of changes in equity are mandatory for companies that have obligatorily audited financial statements.
 Annual financial statements are published in the Commercial Register and must be filed together with the company tax return at the relevant local tax office.

-The Accounting Act defines four categories of accounting units (AU):

-Micro Small Medium Big Net assets ≤ 9,000 >9,000 ≤ 100,000 >100,000 ≤ 500,000 >500,000 Annual turnover ≤ 18,000 >18,000 ≤ 200,000 >200,000 ≤ 1,000,000 >1,000,000 ္ကိုလို Average number ဂိုဂိုဂို of employees ≤ 10 >10 ≤ 50 >50 ≤ 250 >250

-Note: Data related to net assets and turnover are in T CZK.
+The Act on Accounting defines four categories of accounting units (AU): Table 1 Micro Small Medium Big Net assets ≤ 9,000 >9,000 ≤ 100,000 >100,000 ≤ 500,000 >500,000 Annual turnover ≤ 18,000 >18,000 ≤ 200,000 >200,000 ≤ 1,000,000 >1,000,000 Average number of employees ≤ 10 >10 ≤ 50 >50 ≤ 250 >250 Note: Data related to net assets and turnover are in T CZK. and audit.

 Micro, Small, Medium and Big accounting units are those that meet at least two of the above-stated criteria.
 A public entity or a selected entity is always considered to be a Big entity.

-Under the Czech Accounting Directives and the Accounting Act (Zákon o účetnictví), the controlling entity is obliged to prepare consolidated financial statements when the group of companies on a consolidated basis exceeds two of the three following criteria:

-- net assets of CZK 100 million;
+Under the Czech Accounting Directives and the Act on Accounting (Zákon o účetnictví), the controlling entity is obliged to prepare consolidated financial statements when the group of companies on a consolidated basis exceeds two of the three following criteria: CZK 100 million net assets 50 employees CZK 200 million turnover The Small group is not obliged to prepare consolidated financial statements (only in case of public interest).

-- turnover of CZK 200 million;

-- ▶ 50 employees.

-The Small group is not obliged to prepare consolidated financial statements (only in case of public interest).

 Companies traded on the stock exchange must use IFRS, as modified by EU law.

-The Accounting Directives and the Accounting Act newly regulate not only double-entry bookkeeping, but also simple accounting for certain small entities.
+The Accounting Directives and the Act on Accounting regulate not only double-entry bookkeeping, but also simple accounting for certain small entities.
 Entities are required to keep accounts in the Czech language.
 Accounting documents may be drawn up in a foreign language only if the condition of comprehensibility is fulfilled.
 Entities are required to keep accounts in Czech crowns.
 In the case of foreign currency receivables and liabilities, it is necessary to use the foreign currency at the same time.

 AUDIT REQUIREMENTS

 In accordance with the Act on Accounting, financial statements, consolidated financial statements and annual reports must be audited by an independent auditor when prepared by:

 - Big and Medium accounting units

 - Small accounting units joint-stock companies that in the current and previous accounting period meet at least one of the following criteria:

-- total net assets of CZK 40 million;
+CZK 40 million total net assets

-- net turnover of CZK 80 million per annum;

-- average number of employees 50.

-- ▶ Other Small accounting units that in the current and previous accounting period meet two of the above criteria.
+CZK 80 million per annum net turnover Other Small accounting units that in the current and previous accounting period meet two of the above criteria.
 Micro accounting units are not obliged to have their financial statements audited.
 A newly established company can even be audited for the first year depending on the likelihood that it becomes a Big or Medium company.
 Regardless of the above-defined criteria, the obligation of any accounting unit to be audited can issue from another legal regulation (e.g. under the Act on Transformations).
 Financial statements are audited under International Auditing Standards.